Conformal transformation on metric measure spaces: Main results

 \end{proof}

-\begin{remark} In this Proposition, the function $ v$ is assumed to be bounded.
-Since a more general class of weighted Sobolev space was carefully studied in \cite{APS-W}, combining with our Proposition \ref{lemma-1} we can describe the conformally transformed Sobolev space for unbounded $v$, with some integrable assumptions and more regularity assumptions on the space.
-In case $w$ is unbounded, the problem is more complicated, we just discuss a possible solution here, the idea comes from \cite{APS-W}.
+\begin{remark} General weighted Sobolev space is studied in \cite{APS-W}.
+Thus we can also characterize the Sobolev space under conformal transformation for unbounded $v$.
+In case $w$ is unbounded, the problem is more complicated.
+Here we introduce a possible approach, the idea comes from \cite{APS-W}.